“Since 1971 the most trusted source of Canadian Rockies hiking information”

 Jim and his buddies emerged on the Icefields Parkway at Mosquito Creek on the afternoon of Aug 31.
 In reading his report a month later, I was happy to see that things haven’t changed all that much since we described these trails many moons ago.
 Don Gorrie forewarned that the always-sketchy Peters Creek trail below Divide Pass was even more difficult in the wake of 2013 washouts, and the boys certainly found it so.
 And it was nice to know that the Clearwater River ford remains “nut-deep,” as Jim so colourfully relates, even in late August.

-For a full account of Jim’s trek, click Red Deer-Clearwater Circuit.
+For a full account in PDF form of Jim’s trek, click banff-eastern-front-ranges.